-Sampling solutions, though straightforward, often introduce inaccuracies in estimating various flow statistics or in preserving traffic features critical for anomaly detection [2].
-To bridge the gap between accuracy and detection latency, the concept of programmable measurements was proposed [3] to configure measurement rules that are representative of user requirements.
 Such measurement specifications may not readily be available, especially in situations where the adaptation is based on network behavior rather than a fixed pattern.
-For instance, during the search of a volumetric anomaly such as a heavy-hitter, the measurements need to quickly adapt and track the evolving anomaly instead of being updated periodically with static sampling ratios.
+For instance, during the search of a volumetric anomaly such as a heavyhitter, the measurements need to quickly adapt and track the evolving anomaly instead of being updated periodically with static sampling ratios.

-Recently, iterative measurements have gained attention as alternates to sampling-based solutions [4], [5].
+Recently, iterative measurements have gained attention as alternate to sampling based solutions [4], [5].
 The idea behind iterative measurements is to perform multiple sequential measurements and analysis of progressively finer resolutions.
-The contention is that repetitive measurements, analysis, and automated refinement of measurement goals smartly prunes away uninteresting data in a manner that is tied with the user requirements.
+The contention is that repetitive measurements, analysis and automated refinement of measurement goals, smartly prunes away uninteresting data in a manner that is tied with the user requirements.

-A high-level description of the iterative measurement paradigm is presented in Fig. 1.
+A high-level description of the iterative measurement paradigm is presented in Figure 1(b).
 Central to the scheme is a tight integration between the measurement requirements and the actual data collection.
-This is achieved by breaking a higher-level user query into multiple measurement rules and then refining these rules iteratively over time until the user query gets answered.
-The underlying rationale is that the interesting traffic patterns could be detected or learned on the fly, via iterative rule-based traffic measurements, online analysis of collected information, and iterative evolution of subsequent rules for further and finer traffic inspection.
-Each round in the iterative process guides the subsequent measurements toward the goal, thereby reducing redundant measurements and leading to a more accurate response to user query.
+This is achieved by breaking a higher level user-query into multiple measurement rules and then refining these rules iteratively over time until the user-query gets answered.
+The underlying rationale is that the interesting traffic patterns could be detected or learned on the fly, via iterative rule based traffic measurements, online analysis of collected information, and iterative evolution of subsequent rules for further and finer traffic inspection.
+Each round in the iterative process guides the subsequent measurements towards the goal, thereby reducing redundant measurements and leading to a more accurate response to userquery.

 The iterative scheme temporally distributes the complexity in answering the user query by breaking it down into multiple rules, or rule-sets, that are answered over multiple iterations.
 The efficiency of the rule evaluation and synthesis is therefore crucial in defining the overall effectiveness of the iterative scheme.
-Multi-Resolution Tiling (MRT) algorithm [6] has been previously proposed in configuring the rule-sets by performing iterative analysis over collected data.
-In an online1 setting, such an iterative refinement of measurement rules is sensitive to dynamic changes in traffic composition.
-A naive solution to the problem could be to aggressively configure new measurement rules, which will lead to very large rule-sets.
-However, the online systems often have limited rule-processing resources.
-The challenge is therefore in determining the optimal set of rules that can accurately answer the user query in reasonable time while adhering to computational and storage budgets.
+Multi-Resolution Tiling (MRT) Algorithm [6] has been previously proposed in configuring the rule-sets by performing iterative analysis over collected data.
+In an online setting, such an iterative refinement of measurement rules is sensitive to dynamic changes in traffic composition.
+A naive solution to the problem could be to aggressively configure new measurement rules, which will lead to very large rulesets.
+However, the online systems often have limited ruleprocessing resources.
+The challenge is therefore in determining the optimal set of rules that can accurately answer the user query in reasonable time, while adhering to computational and storage budgets.